dwarvesf/playground/Engineering/Data/mapreduce-components.md

 ---
-tags: engineering/data, mapreduce, distributed, hadoop
+tags:
+- engineering/data
+- mapreduce
+- distributed
+- hadoop
+- brainery
 author: Dung Ho
+title: MapReduce Components
+description: Here's a problem we'd like to solve.
+We have a data set with information about several fictitious stock symbol.
+In each line in the data set, we have information about a stock symbol for a day.
+menu: playground
+type: brainery
 github_id: dudaka
 date: 2022-10-24
 ---

 ## Introduction
-[[MapReduce]] consists of four components:
+[MapReduce](https://brain.d.foundation/Engineering/Data/MapReduce) consists of four components:
 - Map Phase
 - Reduce Phase
 - Shuffle Phase